Mohammad Vali Khan Khalatbari Tonekaboni: Biography

 Sepahsalar Khalatbari Tonekaboni continued to fight the religious clerics' attempts to create a theocracy as well as the ruling establishments attempts to continue a monarchy.
 He took frequent trips to France to learn the French system of representative democracy.

-With the advent of the Pahlavi dynasty and the Reza Khans, imposed by the British in the 1920s, Sepahsalar Khalatbari Tonekaboni was placed under increased political pressure.
+With the advent of the Pahlavi era and Reza Khan, imposed by the British in the 1920s, Sepahsalar Khalatbari Tonekaboni was placed under increased political pressure.
 Much of his property was seized by the new government in an attempt to control his wealth and his power.
-His favorite son, Colonel Ali Asghar Khan, killed suspiciously in Lashkarak Hunting-ground.
+His favorite son, Colonel Ali Asghar Khan, was killed suspiciously in Lashkarak Hunting-ground.